glouppe/info8006-introduction-to-ai/python_tutorial/README.md

 conda create --name <env-name> python=3.6
 ```

-For us, we decide to name our environment info8006, so we run the following command, and press y to confirm installing any missing packages.
+We name our environment info8006 with the following command.

 ```console
 MacBook-Pro-de-Pascal:python_basics pascalleroy$ conda create --name info8006 python=3.6
 ```

+Enter y to confirm the installation of any missing packages.

 #### Entering the Environment
-To enter the conda environment that we just created, do the following.
+We do the following to enter the conda environment that we just created and to check the python version.
 Note that the Python version within the environment is 3.6, just what we want.

 ```console
 MacBook-Pro-de-Pascal:python_basics pascalleroy$ conda activate info8006